antoineboquet/greek-conversion/docs/information-loss.md

 Conversion is defined as parsing a source string into the canonical `Document` model, applying target orthography, and encoding one canonical spelling.
-The engine preserves unknown characters, but it does not preserve the spelling or Unicode provenance of recognized characters.
+The engine preserves unknown characters and the known lunate-sigma glyph variant, but it does not otherwise preserve spelling or Unicode provenance.

 This document distinguishes three effects:

-- **canonicalization** changes spelling without changing the represented document (for example NFD to NFC, `ϲ` to `σ/ς`, or punctuation aliases to one canonical glyph);
+- **canonicalization** changes spelling without changing the represented document (for example NFD to NFC or punctuation aliases to one canonical glyph);
 - **representation loss** occurs when a target format cannot express a distinction in the canonical document;
 - **policy loss** is requested by an option such as decimal numerals or